gatsbyjs/gatsby/docs/docs/api-proxy.md

 ## Resources

-If you’re not familiar with Gatsby’s lifecycle, see the overview [Gatsby Lifecycle APIs](/docs/gatsby-lifecycle-apis/).
+If you're not familiar with Gatsby's lifecycle, see the overview [Gatsby Lifecycle APIs](/docs/gatsby-lifecycle-apis/).

 ## Proxying API requests in development